childsb/glusterfs-hadoop-docs/HowToBuild.markdown

 - You *should* have a working gluster mount for unit tests, although they may feasibly pass without a gluster mount since the proxy writes into a local file system, at least for versions 1.x and 2.x of the plugin.

-- [Maven] (supported version 3.1, the build is known to fail on older maven versions which seem not to support @Ignore annotations).  (http://maven.apache.org/).
+- [Maven] (supported version 3.1, the build is known to fail on older maven/surefire combinations which seem not to support @Ignore annotations - currently investigating this).  (http://maven.apache.org/).

 - JDK  1.6+.
 OpenJDK is fine for development.
 Different deployments may use different vendor specific JVM's, however, so you should always test your MapReduce code according to whats on your cluster.